Anh-V-N/Puppet-Master/README.md

 ## What is a sock puppet?
 It is an online identity that is not supposed to lead back to you.
 ## How does it work?
-- Saved puppet's information are stored in json format in folder ./puppets under format puppet's name.json

 ### Creating sock puppet
 - There are two ways to create puppets, either by randomly generating using -r or inputing the puppet information manually using -i.
 Randomized puppet's basic information such as name, date of birth is pulled from namefake.com api.
-This api also provide an randomized email address and its non-password inbox from namefake.com.
-Note: I have tried to used this email address to facebook and it worked.
-This can change at any point.
+This api also provide an randomized email address and its non-password inbox from namefake.com that also last for 70+ days.
+- Note: I have tried to used this email address to register accounts on some social media sites including facebook and twitter and it worked.
+However, this can change at any point.
+- Updated: facebook seems to have caught up with this.
 - Puppet's browser useragent is randomly pulled from useragents.txt, I have included some of the well-known useragents in this text file and you can modify accordingly to your liking.
+### Storing sock puppets
+- Saved puppet's information are stored in json format in folder ./puppets under format puppet's name.json
 ### Using puppet
 Before starting to use a puppet, you need to know its corresponding index.
 Each puppet is assigned an index number.
 To view the index: <pre><code> python3 puppet-master.py -db </code></pre>
 Load a specific puppet
 <pre><code> python3 puppet-master.py -l index </code></pre>
+It will take a few seconds for the script to prepare the browser according to puppet's stored information(user-agent and cookies).
+Once the browser is ready, the script will enter editing mode.
 ### Modifying puppet
-- Run the script with -m to enter editing mode.
+- Either load the puppet or run the script with -m to enter editing mode.
+<pre><code> python3 puppet-master.py -l index </code></pre>
 You can add/modify information by command add <key:value>
 - If the key exists it will be updated, else a new field will be added e.g. add location:Earth
 ### Adding cookies to puppets
-In editing mode, type cookies, an instance of firefox with will be opened
+In editing mode, type cookies.If no instance of firefox has been initiated, once will be opened.
+Simply navigate to the site, sign up/log in

-### Storing sock puppets
 ###

 ## Screenshots